AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Parameters/Resize images.md

 Operation: `resize`

-The following table lists the parameters that you can configure for the resize operation.
+The following table lists the parameters that you can configure when you resize images.

 -   Resize an image based on the specified height and width